peacechen/react-native-invoke/README.md

 ##### > `Invoke.execute(invocation)`

 Send the entire invocation to native and execute it.
 Code runs in native only when we reach this command.
-Returns a promise.
+Returns a promise with the final return value (make sure it's serializable).
 <br><br>
 ##### > `Invoke.call(target, methodSignature, arg1, arg2, ...)`